Family-wise Error Rate Control with E-values: Simulation results

 We do two simulations.
 The first is for primary budget, meaning each of $H_1,H_2,H_3$ is assigned budget $\alpha/3$, and no budget for the secondary and tertiary hypotheses.
 We also perform the same analysis for equal budget among all seven hypotheses, which allows $H_{13}$, the subject of the simulation study, to be rejected even if $H_1$ and $H_3$ are both unrejected.
 This might be desirable if the secondary hypothesis is of interest separately from the primary ones.
-The probability comparisons are given in Figure \ref{fig:DAG_prob} and the stopping time ratios are given in Figure \ref{fig:DAG_ratio}.
+The probability comparisons are given in Figures \ref{fig:DAG_prob-p} and \ref{fig:DAG_prob-ep} and the stopping time ratios are given in Figure \ref{fig:DAG_ratio}.

-In general, power tends to more favorable for e-DAG for higher values of $\mu_{alt}$, with the only favorable ratio occurring for $\mu_{alt}=2$.
+In general, rejection tends to be faster for e-DAG for higher values of $\beta_{13}$, with the only favorable ratio occurring for $\beta_{13}=2$.
 However, the results show that the gains over ep-DAG are consistent and substantial, with settings in which e-DAG is able to improve upon p-DAG.

-Just like the simulations show, the equal budget experiment generally follow similar trends to plots for primary budget, but with improvements across the board.
-Most notably, the probability of p-DAG beating e-DAG becomes very low for $\mu_{alt}=2$, with a corresponding ratio of less than 0.95.
+Just like the simulations show, the plots with equal budget experiment generally follow similar trends to the plots for primary budget, but with improvements across the board.
+Notably, the probability of p-DAG beating e-DAG becomes very low for $\beta_{13}=2$, with a corresponding ratio of less than 0.95.
 Both simulation settings (primary and equal budget for factorial design) show that e-DAG can consistently be a notable improvement on ep-DAG, while having mixed results compared to p-DAG, albeit with many promising settings.

+\textbf{Fixed-sample FWER and power. }We also show the power in a fixed sample size of $50$ steps in Figure \ref{fig:DAG_power}.

+In this case the coefficients that are true alternatives are $\beta_1,\beta_3,\beta_{13}$.
+Because the only parameter changing between instances of the simulation is $\beta_{13}$, the p-DAG FWER remains the same for all coefficients, at $0.006$ for primary budget and at $0.006$ for equal budget, while the FWER for e-DAG and ep-DAG is $0.002$ for primary budget and $0.001$ for equal budget.